South East Sussex

 • Star Inn Star Road Eastbourne BN21 1PD Telephone(01323) 722042

 This traditional local is a double-fronted Grade 11 listed building and is all that remains of the Star Brewery which brewed from 1777 to 1967.
-A two sided bar serves two separate rooms; one with fascinating murals and a small stage for live music; the other bar has a darts board, pool table and bar billiards.
-Reopened under new management in June 2014.
+A two sided bar serves two separate rooms; one with fascinating murals and a small stage for live music; the other bar has a pool table.
+Reopened under new management in May 2024.

 • Tally Ho Lounge Bar 42 Church Street Eastbourne BN21 1JB Telephone(01323) 727683